hpc-fci-mackenzie/FlakyBuild/README.md

 ```
 Done.
 Binaries should now be generated in the folders specified by ```Makefile```

-To run, given this example setup, just insert any of these commands, in any order:
+To run, given this example setup, just insert any of these commands in the data folder, in any order:
 ```
-$ ./nsa ../data/dataset.conf
+$ ../build/nsa dataset.conf
 ```

 # Citation